Julieta-Estrada/javascript/1.1.2/README.md

    Print out `Hello my name is ` with your name to the console.

 2. Construct a program that:
-   1. Describe what the program does at the top of the function.
+   1. Describes what the program does at the top of the function.
    2. Takes in a celsius temperature.
    3. Converts the temperature from celsius to fahrenheit.
       The code for the conversion is below: